FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

   We provide the Google Container Registry for halfpipe projects.
 If you are pointing to any docker image on `eu.gcr.io/halfpipe-io/`, username and password are not needed.

-`vars` is a hashmap of environment variables that will be available to the `script`
+`vars` is a hashmap of environment variables that will be available to the `script`.

 `save_artifacts` is a list of paths to directories or files that you want to make available to future tasks.
 For example, an artifact created by a build task which you want to deploy.
 Use `.` to save the entire working directory (e.g. for node.js or ruby apps).
 See `deploy_artifact` in the `deploy-cf` task for using a saved artifact.